Keara79/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
 Rules:
-per, and scissors.
-Here are the standard rules:

 1. Rock beats scissors: If one player chooses rock and the other player chooses scissors, the player who chose rock wins.